josemanuelep/screenplay-set-of-utilities/README.md

-# screenplay-set-of-utilities
+# Screenplay pattern
+## Set of utilities and helps

+* Funtions
+* Iteractios with the pure webDriver
-Set of funtions, iteractios, examples and code snnipets to make easy the automation with webDriver
+* Examples and code snnipets to make easy the automation with webDriver

+As well, two files with the configuration of pipelines as .json